At 6:00 pm on Tuesday 20 July, South Australia commenced a 7 day lockdown. Learn about restrictions.

 Changing the rules

-Association rules can be changed if the membership agrees by a special resolution or other provisions in the association's registered rules.
+Association rules can be changed if the membership agrees by a special resolution or by other provisions in the association's registered rules.
+Consumer and Business Services (CBS) can refuse any changes if they don't comply with the Act.